Microscopy and Photography

 Philips ToUCam 840k webcam with adapter

 My microscope is trinocular and the adapter can be connected very easy on top of the microscope with one screw (see picture).
 I think most people will have some more work to do to connect their web cam to the microscope.
 There is a lot of software to assist you with that, but I wanted the software to save the picture (or movie) without asking me questions about file-names.
 Also I did want to record the magnification factor (i.e. the magnification of the objective).
 I also wanted to measure structures on my photographs.
 Most software has no possibility to do that.
+So I developed my own program that does what I want to do with my webcam and microscope.

 I also have a Tucsen 3Mp camera that I use without a relay lens.